 When combined with image recognition to refine search parameters further, this becomes even more valuable.
 And we’ve seen this at play.

-Matterport, a platform for transforming real-life spaces into immersive digital twin models, stands at the forefront of its industry by developing 3D virtual tours for properties.
+Matterport (now a CoStar Group company after the acquisition closed in early 2025) transforms real-life spaces into immersive digital twin models and leads the field in 3D virtual tours for properties.
 These tours use augmented reality and additional technologies to enable prospective buyers to virtually navigate a property before deciding to visit it physically.

 This innovation expands the number of potential buyers as it allows individuals with internet access to thoroughly explore the property remotely.
 Additionally, it benefits buyers, sellers, and real estate agents economically by filtering out those who are genuinely interested, thereby saving resources and time.